ZorbakScape/JagexLauncherBypass/README.md

 ## Usage

-To get started, please download the Devious client from [here](https://github.com/jbx5/devious-launcher/releases/download/devious-client-launcher-1.0.1/devious-client-launcher.jar).
+To get started If using Devious switcher, please download the Devious client from [here](https://github.com/jbx5/devious-launcher/releases/download/devious-client-launcher-1.0.1/devious-client-launcher.jar).
 Then to switch to the Devious client, follow these steps:

 ### Windows